Max-Coy/Physics_Simulations/Collisionless_Cold_Collapse/readme.txt

 Simple code written in C simulating cold collapse of a collisionless isothermal cloud of particles.
-Outputs are saved to csv files, as the saving notation is a bit wonky, there is an attached jupyter notebook file which shows an example of reading the relevant data and creating plots
+Integration is carried out via leapfrog integration scheme